xsf/xmpp.org/README.md

 ### Docker-based installation

-The Makefile will build the website completely just by `make`.
+The Makefile will build the website completely by running `make -f MakefileDocker`.
 It'll do the following:

 * Create a build Docker image (`make builder`) which is a development